 An OpenPGP Modification Detection Code Packet

-Verify the contents of the OpenPGP Modification Detection Code packet (6)(D) against the SHA-1 hash of the three packets in (6)(A), (6)(B), and (6)(C).
+⑦ Verify the contents of the OpenPGP Modification Detection Code packet ⑥(D) against the SHA3-384 hash [27] of the three packets in ⑥(A), ⑥(B), and ⑥(C).
 If the integrity protection checks fail, discard the Security Data Stream Packet.

-Calculate the hash of the OpenPGP Literal Packet in (6)(B) using the algorithms specified in the OpenPGP One-Pass Signature Packet in (6)(A).
+⑧ Calculate the hash of the OpenPGP Literal Packet in ⑥(B) using the algorithms specified in the OpenPGP One-Pass Signature Packet in ⑥(A).